florianneukirchen/pi_temperature/README.md

 This is an "Python GATT server example for the Raspberry Pi", i.e. a relative simple example of how to get BLE working on the Rasperry Pi and to stream the CPU temperature.
 It would be easy to change the python code to be used with other sensors.

-Clone this repository on your Pi.
+Clone the CPUTemp repository on your Pi.
 Change into the directory and start the GATT server with `python3 cputemp.py`.

 For the CPU temperature example, the only thing I changed in the code is the time step at which the temperature value is updated: